NVIDIA (NASDAQ:NVDA) PT Lowered to $350.00

-NVIDIA (NASDAQ:NVDA) had its target price cut by equities research analysts at Truist from $389.00 to $350.00 in a report released on Thursday, The Fly reports.
-The brokerage presently has a “buy” rating on the computer hardware maker’s stock.
-Truist’s price target would suggest a potential upside of 24.64% from the stock’s previous close.
+NVIDIA (NASDAQ:NVDA) had its price objective dropped by equities researchers at Truist Securities from $389.00 to $350.00 in a research report issued to clients and investors on Thursday, Stock Target Advisor reports.
+The firm presently has a “buy” rating on the computer hardware maker’s stock.
+Truist Securities’ target price points to a potential upside of 24.21% from the company’s previous close.

-A number of other analysts also recently issued reports on NVDA.
-Raymond James lifted their price objective on shares of NVIDIA from $225.00 to $365.00 and gave the stock a “strong-buy” rating in a report on Thursday, November 18th.
-They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft upped their price objective on NVIDIA from $185.00 to $285.00 and gave the stock a “hold” rating in a report on Thursday, November 18th.
-Jefferies Financial Group raised their price objective on NVIDIA from $260.00 to $370.00 and gave the company a “buy” rating in a report on Thursday, November 18th.
-Piper Sandler upped their target price on NVIDIA from $260.00 to $350.00 and gave the stock an “overweight” rating in a research note on Thursday, November 18th.
-Finally, Benchmark lifted their price target on shares of NVIDIA from $230.00 to $365.00 and gave the stock a “buy” rating in a research note on Thursday, November 18th.
-Three research analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $327.85.
+NVDA has been the subject of several other research reports.
+Summit Insights upgraded shares of NVIDIA from a “sell” rating to a “buy” rating in a research report on Friday, October 22nd.
+Citigroup increased their target price on shares of NVIDIA from $223.00 to $350.00 and gave the company a “buy” rating in a research report on Monday, November 15th.
+JPMorgan Chase & Co. increased their target price on shares of NVIDIA from $220.00 to $350.00 and gave the company an “overweight” rating in a research report on Thursday, November 18th.
+Sanford C. Bernstein set a $360.00 target price on shares of NVIDIA in a research report on Thursday, November 18th.
+Finally, Susquehanna Bancshares increased their target price on shares of NVIDIA from $250.00 to $360.00 and gave the company a “positive” rating in a research report on Thursday, November 11th.
+Three equities research analysts have rated the stock with a hold rating, twenty-nine have issued a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, NVIDIA has a consensus rating of “Buy” and an average price target of $326.63.

-In other NVIDIA news, CEO Jen Hsun Huang sold 440,000 shares of the company’s stock in a transaction dated Wednesday, December 1st.
-The shares were sold at an average price of $326.16, for a total value of $143,510,400.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, Director Harvey C. Jones sold 41,484 shares of NVIDIA stock in a transaction that occurred on Thursday, December 16th.
-The shares were sold at an average price of $311.50, for a total transaction of $12,922,266.00.
+In other NVIDIA news, CEO Jen Hsun Huang sold 440,000 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
+The stock was sold at an average price of $302.17, for a total transaction of $132,954,800.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Robert K. Burgess sold 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, October 13th.
+The stock was sold at an average price of $208.68, for a total value of $2,086,800.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 1,000,012 shares of company stock worth $314,768,610.
-4.23% of the stock is owned by insiders.
+Insiders sold a total of 1,000,012 shares of company stock worth $314,768,610 in the last 90 days.
+Company insiders own 4.23% of the company’s stock.

 NVIDIA Corp. engages in the design and manufacture of computer graphics processors, chipsets, and related multimedia software.
 It operates through the following segments: Graphics Processing Unit (GPU), Tegra Processor, and All Other.
 The GPU segment comprises of product brands, which aims specialized markets including GeForce for gamers; Quadro for designers; Tesla and DGX for AI data scientists and big data researchers; and GRID for cloud-based visual computing users.